• Skip to primary navigation

 In the roundup below you will find over 20 free crochet patterns by various designers from around the web.
 A few of them are so pretty that you could also use them as doilies for around the home.
 Others are easy to adjust in size, thus making it easy to make towels, hotpads and placemats to match.

-A few of these call for a scrubby yarn, but most of them call for a worsted weight cotton material.
+A few of these washcloth patterns call for a scrubby yarn, but most of them call for a worsted weight cotton yarn.
 This is because cotton is durable and tough enough for scrubbing.
 Plus, it is super absorbant, which is a must for a good dishcloth.
 My go-to brand is Bernat Handicrafter, simply because that is what is available to me locally.
 However, Lily Sugar ‘N Cream and Lion Brand Kitchen Cotton are also good yarns.

 Those yarns work well with an H or an I crochet hook.